 MP for Burnley

-Oliver Ryan is a Labour (Co-op) MP for Burnley, elected in 2024.
-He currently sits on the Courts (Remote Hearings) Bill committee and the Speaker's Advisory Committee on Works of Art, and has previously served on the Public Accounts Committee and on finance-related bill committees.
+Oliver Ryan is the Labour (Co-op) MP for Burnley, elected in 2024.
+He currently sits on the Courts (Remote Hearings) Bill committee and the Speaker's Advisory Committee on Works of Art, and has previously served on committees related to finance and the Public Accounts Committee.

-Declared financial interests include donations and other support for activities as an MP, and visits outside the UK.
+Declared interests include donations and other support for activities as an MP (including loans) and visits outside the UK.

 Generated 21 February 2026